Horse-G/NLP_neural_network/README.txt

 xm2164

 Part 2
+a)
-a) take care number with more clear category, i.e. date, fraction, time mark and etc.
+take care number with more clear category, i.e. date, fraction, time mark and etc.
+Another approach to balance the level of UNKNOWN words in training and testing data is to,
+1) calculate the percentage of UNKNONW words in the training data first,
+2) replace words in the testing data that are not part of the vocalbulary to UNKNOWN tag only propotionally to the level pertained in the training set.
+Randomly replace other words that are not in the vocabulary with some known words.
+In this way, the algorithm with get ride of the undeserved performance gain for giving two different unknown words the same matching result.
+And in this way, it may yeild a more procise result in predictions.

 b)
+As Eliyahu Kiperwasser describe in the paper, there are some mysterious performance mismatch when adding more embeddings. "when adding external word embeddings the accuracy of the graph-based parser degrades."
+So,in practice, the choice of features may not be randomly selected without precausious and some semi-supervised learning may help promote the performance.
+The order of processing the four conditions may have different effects on how the algorithm behaves.

 c)
 English without POS